Saturday, 29 December 2012

-Welcome to the South of France where the sun always shines on charming ancient honey coloured buildings, and people skip hand in hand through lavender fields with strings of onions, pastis, Breton shirts and bicycles.
-Mm . . . there are plenty of spaces like this too, with and without jauntily placed cardboard box.
+Welcome to the South of France where the sun always shines on charming ancient honey-coloured buildings, and people skip hand in hand through lavender fields with strings of onions, pastis, Breton shirts and bicycles . . . hm.
+There are plenty of spaces like the one above too, with and without jauntily placed cardboard box.

 How could you make a area of tranquil repose anymore repugnant.
 A dog carcass perhaps, or a few old shoes lying around as if their owners sat here too long and became deranged, wandering the streets in their socks, howling for the bar to be open.

 Why not a couple of climbing roses against the wall to hide the sinister dark grey patches, or an elegant tree to provide shelter from the summer heat.